Pwd9000-ML/blog-devto/posts/2022-GitHub-Codespaces/GitHub-Codespaces.md

     },
 ```

-The configuration file should now contain our VS Code extensions as well:
+The configuration file now contains custom VS Code extensions that we want to load for anyone who spins up a new codespace from our project, so that everyone has the same extensions:

 ```JSON
 // For format details, see https://aka.ms/devcontainer.json.
 For config options, see the README at: